ska-telescope/ska-mid-cbf-talondx-bist/README.md

 6. Restart the target device; the BIST will run automatically on boot-up.

 ## Using the "./scripts/install.sh" script
+Various commands can be run from the development server.
+Execute the `install.sh` script from the root of the repository.<br>

 Install the BIST package on target board and set it up (end-to-end):<br>
 `./scripts/install.sh -n my_bist.tar.gz -g -s talon1 -b talon1`<br>
 or <br>